UKHO/Technical-Test-Automation-Test/README.md

 * Go to the UKHO.Navigation.Books.API.Tests and use Nuget to pull in a test framework of your choosing. e.g. (NUnit, XUnit, MsTest)
 * Go to the BookHelpersTests.cs class and finish the unit test IsValidPageCount_WhenValidInteger_ReturnsTrue().
-* Go to the FleetServiceTests class and finish the  ValidateFleet_WhenValidCollectionOfShips_ThenFleetIsNotNull().
+* Go to the FleetServiceTests.cs class and finish the  ValidateFleet_WhenValidCollectionOfShips_ThenFleetIsNotNull().

 #### Scenario 2

-To ensure the API responses correctly a developer has written an integration test for the api.
+To ensure the API responses correctly a developer has written an integration test for the API.

 ##### Tasks